rayswebpresence/OfficeDocs-Support/Office/Client/access/database-normalization-description.md

 For example, in an Employee Recruitment table, a candidate's university name and address may be included.
 But you need a complete list of universities for group mailings.
 If university information is stored in the Candidates table, there is no way to list universities with no current candidates.
 Create a separate Universities table and link it to the Candidates table with a university code key.

 EXCEPTION: Adhering to the third normal form, while theoretically desirable, is not always practical.
 If you have a Customers table and you want to eliminate all possible interfield dependencies, you must create separate tables for cities, ZIP codes, sales representatives, customer classes, and any other factor that may be duplicated in multiple records.
-In theory, normalization is worth pursing.
+In theory, normalization is worth pursuing.
 However, many small tables may degrade performance or exceed open file and memory capacities.

 It may be more feasible to apply third normal form only to data that changes frequently.
 If some dependent fields remain, design your application to require the user to verify all related fields when any one is changed.